TUD-RST/current-mode-control-buck-converter/README.md

 ### Parameters and Constants

-The file [src/context.sce](context.sce) contains the parameter values and constants for the simulation.
+The file [context.sce](src/context.sce) contains the parameter values and constants for the simulation.
 It is called by the other script files.

 ### Step Response

+The Scilab script file [sim-step.sce](src/sim-step.sce) calls the Xcos scheme [sim-step.zcos](src/sim-step.zcos).

 <img src="images/sim-step-zcos.png" alt="Zcos Scheme for Step Response" width="85%">